homearanya/active-escapes/src/pages/tours/clarens-san-traverse.md

 lodging:
   heading: 'Lodges'
   description:
-    - Homely farm stays and country lodges - 3-star equivalent.
+    - Homely <strong>farmstays</strong> and <strong>country lodges</strong> - 3-star equivalent.
+Most rooms are ensuite, but some of the rooms will share a bathroom.
+Breakfasts and dinners will be prepared and served at your overnight lodgings.
   images:
     - src: ../../img/gallery/clarens_stone-cottage.jpg
       heading: Original Sandstone cottage, St Fort - First nights  accomodation.